kohler/hotcrp/README.md

         $Opt["multiconferenceAnalyzer"] = '\w+://([^./]+)\.crap\.com\.?/ conf_$1';

-3. Set HotCRP options to tell HotCRP how to find the options relevant for each conference.
-The most flexible mechanism is to use `$Opt["include"]` to include a conference-specific options file.
+3. Set HotCRP options to locate the options relevant for each conference.
+The best mechanism is to use `$Opt["include"]` to include a conference-specific options file.
 For example (note the single quotes):

         $Opt["include"] = 'conf/options-${confid}.php';